John Virginius Bennes

 John Virginius Bennes (August 23, 1867 – November 29, 1943) was an American architect who designed numerous buildings throughout the state of Oregon, particularly in Baker City and Portland.
 In Baker City he did an extensive redesign of the Geiser Grand Hotel, designed several homes, and a now-demolished Elks building.
 He moved to Portland in 1907 and continued practicing there until 1942.

 Bennes designed numerous projects in the Portland area, as well as in Corvallis, Prineville, and other areas of Oregon.
 He and his firms produced the designs for at least 20 buildings that are listed on the National Register of Historic Places (NRHP).
 His work includes the design of more than 35 buildings on the Oregon State University campus in Corvallis, as well as plans for 12 other building additions and renovations.
 He also designed the administration building at Eastern Oregon University.

 Bennes is also credited with design work on the Hollywood Theatre in Portland and the Liberty Theatre in Astoria.
 He worked with Harry A. Herzog on some of the theaters, and Albert Mercier and Lee Arden Thomas have also been credited as collaborators on some of them.

 Early life

 Bennes was born in Peru, Illinois on August 23, 1867, to Czech immigrants Jan Beneš and Petronila Hlaváčková, raised in Chicago.
-He was purportedly a cousin of Czechoslovakian President Edvard Beneš though their surname is extremely common.
+He was purportedly a cousin of Czechoslovak President Edvard Beneš though their surname is extremely common.

 He studied at the University of Chicago and spent a year abroad at the School of Fine Arts at Prague University, graduating with a degree in architecture in 1890.
 After graduating from college, Bennes relocated from Chicago to Baker City, Oregon around 1900, where he invested in the region's gold mines.
 On July 1, 1900, he married Annice Smalley; born December 4, 1876).